Second charge mortgages

 you’ve made home improvements that have boosted your home’s value

-property prices have risen in your area
+property prices have gone up in your area

 An affordability assessment looks at your income and outgoings.